beachfront/beachfront-io-android-sdk/README.md

-## Beachfront Android SDK usage guide

-## Overview
+## Guide

-This document details the process of integrating the Beachfront AD SDK with your Android application.
+Beachfront.io is the easist way monetize your app using video Ads.
+This document shows you how to integrate Beachfront.io into your Android app.

-## Requirements
+## What You'll Need

 * BeachFront IO app id & Ad Unit id - [Get it from here](http://beachfront.io/join)
 * BeachFront SDK Jar - [Get it from here](https://github.com/beachfront/beachfront-io-android-sdk/tree/master/bfio-android-sdk)
 * Android 1.5 and above

-## Installation
+## Installing the SDK
+1. [Get a Beachfront.io account](http://beachfront.io/join) if you don't already have one.
+2. Login to the dashboard and create a new app.
-1. Access the beachfront.io Console and register your application to get your App ID & Ad unit Id;
+3. Click 'Edit App' and you will see your App ID & Ad Unit Id (copy for later).
-2. Download the BeachFront Android AD SDK jar, copy into the /lib folder of your Android Project.
-Make sure the jar files in lib is selected in the Order and Export tab of the Java Build Path panel.
+4. Download the SDK and copy the .jar into the /lib folder of your Android Project.
+5. For Eclipe Users: Make sure the jar files in the lib folder are selected in the 'Order and Export' tab of the Java Build Path panel.
-3. Add the BF activity in the application node of AndroidManifesh.xml:
+3. Add an Activity in the application node of AndroidManifest.xml:

 ```
 	<activity